wardaddy24/Notes/Interview_Questions_Statistics.md

 **Q.1 In what situation would you consider mean over median?** <br>
-Ans *To use the median when the the distribution of data values is skewed or when there are clear outliers.*
+Ans *To use the median when the the distribution of data values is skewed or when there are clear outliers.* <br>
 <br>

 **Q.2 For sample size n, the margin of error is 3.
 How many more samples do we need to make the margin of error 0.3?** <br>
 Ans ***Margin of error is proportional to 1/sqrt(N)*** <br>
 3 *sqrt(n)/sqrt(n_new) = 0.3<br>